How to Keep a UK’s GMC License to Practice

 GMC in its Advice to local

-GMC Responsible Officers fits in with this line.
+GMC Responsible Officers fitted in with this line.
 Its

 statement below emphasises the